China's Alibaba on hunt for acquisitions after IPO - media

 Alibaba has not officially announced that it will hold an IPO, but people familiar with the matter say the company has intensified its meetings with investment banks over the past few weeks.

-The issue is expected to value Alibaba at $60-$100 billion, and could raise $15 billion (10 billion pounds), making it one of the world's biggest internet IPOs and a much sought-after prize for bankers and stock exchanges.
+The issue is expected to value Alibaba at $60-$100 billion, and could raise $15 billion, making it one of the world's biggest internet IPOs and a much sought-after prize for bankers and stock exchanges.

 Lu, who succeeded founder Jack Ma in May, said the timing of Alibaba's listing would depend on whether he had a good acquisition target.